 Follow these steps:

-The Document Type Details Form will open.
+The Event Type Details Form will open.
 Only a few of the fields are mandatory, most are optional.

-All the fields that are introduced in this Document Type will automatically be populated in the new Documents you create based on this Document Type.
+All the fields that are introduced in this Event Type will automatically be populated in the new Events that are created based on this Event Type.

-Make sure you fill out all the fields you want to be standard in the Documents that are created based on this Document Type.
+Make sure to fill out all the fields that are to be standard in the Events which are created based on this Event Type.

-- Assign the Document Type to one or more Groups.
+- Assign the Event Type to one or more Groups.

-- Give the Document Type a Title such as for example Standard Operating Procedure.
+- Give the Event Type a Title such as for example Deviation.

-- Set a Document Prefix, following the example title above this could be SOP.
-The Prefix will be used when automatically generating the Document ID.
+- Set an Event Prefix, following the example title above this could be DEV-.
+The Prefix will be used when automatically generating the Event ID.

-3. Fill out the optional fields you wish to include.
+4. Fill out the optional fields you wish to include

 - Select Tag(s): you can add one or more existing Tags or create a Tag on the fly.